-The spacious rooms and suites at Vila Gale Porto are air-conditioned and feature a bright décor.
-All come with a flat-screen cable TV, minibar and a private bathroom, including a hairdryer and free toiletries.
+The spacious rooms and suites at Vila Gale Porto are air-conditioned and feature bright décor.
+All come with a flat-screen cable TV, minibar, and a private bathroom, including a hairdryer and free toiletries.

-Vila Gale’s Health Club features an indoor pool, spa facilities and fitness centre with views over Porto city.
+Vila Gale’s Health Club features an indoor pool, spa facilities, and a fitness centre with views over Porto city.
 WiFi is available in all areas of the hotel.
-A billiards room is also on site.
+A billiards room is also on-site.

 7 nights in a twin room for two pax (4 stars hotel)

 7 buffet breakfasts at the Hotel

 Half-board available with surcharge (buffet dinner at the hotel without drinks)